jon-jacky/Piety/editors/ed.md

 The *B* (and *D*) commands accept only one file (or buffer) name argument, not multiple names as in *sam*.

-In *!command*, the *command* is passed to the Python interpreter, not to the system command shell as in classic *ed*.

 ## Commands not present in classic ed ##

-The *x* command executes *ed* commands from an editor buffer, to support scripting and testing.
-It requires the buffer name parameter, it cannot execute *ed* commands in the current buffer.
-It ignores any line address arguments; it always executes the entire buffer.
-It takes optional parameters echo (boolean) and delay (float), which are helpful for visualizing execution.
-The defaults are echo *True* and delay 0.2 sec.

 The *y* (yank) command inserts the lines most recently deleted by the *d* command (possibly from a different buffer).
 A *d* command